Archive for April, 2012

 Finding hard evidence is not easy, as Terry McCrann alluded to when hauled out by the Herald-Sun to defend News.
 McCrann wanted to see an email quoted in the AFR.
 “You know, something like: Murdoch to 007: My plan for world pay-TV domination rests on your piracy skills.
 Let’s target one million pirated cards by Christmas.”

 McCrann was flippant but giving the nastiness at the heart of News Corp exposed in the Levinson Inquiry, it not beyond the bounds of reason to think Murdoch wanted to see exactly that: one million pirated cards on the marketplace by Christmas.
 Such thoughts never make it to an email.
-Britain’s TV regulator Ofcom is currently examining if Rupert and James Murdoch are “fit and proper” to be in control of BSkyB based on the phone hacking scandal.
+Britain’s TV regulator Ofcom is examining if Rupert and James Murdoch are “fit and proper” to be in control of BSkyB based on the phone hacking scandal.
 One of the hacked MPs Tom Watson says the pay TV allegations should be added to that investigation.

 Le Havre and Greg Sheridan: wonder and wormholes

 As Kaurismaki and his honest and engaging characters in Le Havre remind us, refugees are not fundamentalists.
-They are people simply trying to find a better life in a more prosperous and peaceful country.
-Marcel Marx has cleaned enough shoes in his time not to forget this and he never for a moment questions Idrissa’s motives.
+They are people trying to find a better life in a more prosperous and peaceful country.
+Marcel Marx has cleaned enough shoes in his time not to forget this and he never questions Idrissa’s motives.
 Le Havre is magical realism but more grounded in the facts of human migration than Sheridan’s ponderous and sinister diatribe.
-If the Weekend Australian is serious about promoting public debate in this country then they should offer its opinion pages to those open up that debate not close it down in anachronistic ideological wormholes.
+If the Weekend Australian is serious about promoting public debate in this country then they should offer its opinion pages to open up that debate not close it down in anachronistic ideological wormholes.